JimShoe/action-jackson-docker/README.md

 # Dockerfile for [clarkda/action-jackson](https://github.com/clarkda/action-jackson)
-* This dockerfile installs ssh, mongodb, nodejs, subervisor, and action-jackson
+* This dockerfile installs ssh, mongodb, nodejs, supervisord, and action-jackson
 * It then starts ssh and action-jackson under supervisord

 ## Usage